Sindhology

-Sindhology is a field of South Asian studies and academic research that covers the history, society, culture, literature and people of Sindh, Pakistan.
+Sindhology is a field of South Asian studies and academic research that covers the history, society, culture, literature and people of Sindh region of Pakistan.
 The subject was first brought into the academic circles with the establishment of the Institute of Sindhology at Sindh University in 1964.
 Since then, it has developed into a discipline that covers the aspects of history and archaeology from the Indus Valley civilization to the modern Sindhi society.
 The subject has also received wider attention at international levels.
 An academic or expert who specialises in Sindhology is called a Sindhologist.